AztecProtocol/aztec-packages/docs/docs/dev_docs/limitations/main.md

 > **In the mean time**, if you encounter a per-transaction limit when testing, and you're feeling adventurous, you could 'hack' the Sandbox to increase the limits.
 See here (TODO: link) for a guide. **However**, the limits cannot be increased indefinitely.
 So although we do anticipate that we'll be able to increase them a little bit, don't go mad and provide yourself with 1 million state transitions per transaction.
 That would be as unrealistic as artificially increasing Ethereum gas limits to 1 trillion.

-### Circuits Processing Order Differ from Execution
+### Circuits Processing Order Differs from Execution Order

 Each function call is representing by a circuit with a dedicated zero-knowledge proof of its execution.
 The [private kernel circuit](../../concepts/advanced/circuits/kernels/private_kernel.md) is in charge of stitching all these proofs together to produce a zero-knowledge proof that the whole execution of all function calls within a transaction is correct.
 By doing so, the processing order differ from the execution order.
 Firstly, the private kernel has to handle one function call in its entirety at a time because a zk proof cannot be verified partially.
 This property alone makes it impossible to follow an execution process.
 Secondly, the private kernel is processing function calls in a stack-based order, i.e., after having processed a function call, it processes all direct children function call in an order which is the reverse than execution.